 7. Speak to the candidate, not the job.

 Perhaps the single most important variable to reach the best matches to your job is to speak to the ideal candidate.
 Many mistakenly write to the job itself, not the personality of the ideal candidate for that job.
 Ask yourself what kind of person best fills that role (competitive, aggressive, compassionate, supportive, exacting, loyal, etc.), and then speak to them in the opening text of your job advertisement.

 For example, if you’re hiring a listing agent or inside sales associate, use words that resonate with someone who likes sales (competitive, reward-based, earnings potential, passionate about selling, growth-oriented, etc.).
 If you’re hiring a buyer’s agent or showing assistant, speak more to the relational aspects of the candidate (join the team, support, family, helping buyers, etc.).
 For a transaction coordinator, talk about the systems, structure and policies of the role, and the opportunity to reinforce them, create them and make them “perfect.”

 With but a few minutes of thought about the personality of the ideal candidate, you will start to see the role from their perspective.
-Then, just describe the opportunity accordingly.
+Then, just describe the opportunity accordingly when writing job ads.

-To help with all of this, here are some top-performing job templates or are you ready to
+To help with all of this, here are some top-performing job templates.